MercuryKTgithub/KU_BC_Group-Project_Name-XYZ/README.md

   ## Questions
   GitHub username: MercuryKTgithub

-  If you have additional questions about this project, you can contact me at blank@email.
+  If you have additional questions about this project, you can contact me at Lorem-ipsum@dolorSit.amet

   ## Documentations
   ##### Scenario Screenshots